 Hawks Thought They “Pulled One Over” On Bruins

-The Hawks felt they had pulled on over on the Bruins by prying Marotte from their grasp.
-Standing only 5-8 and weighing in at 158 lb., Marotte was considered a hard-rock defenceman despite his lack of size.
-He was a great skater for a defenceman, and had just completed his second NHL season in Boston, scoring seven goals and eight assists.
-He spent some time on the forward for the Bruins as well as taking his regular turn on defence.
-Paired up with rookie phenom Bobby Orr, Marotte thought he was set for years with the Bruins.
+The Hawks felt they had pulled one over on the Bruins by prying Marotte from their grasp.
+Standing only 5-foot-8 and weighing in at 158 pounds, Marotte was considered a hard-rock defenceman despite his lack of size.
+He was a great skater for a defenseman, and had just completed his second NHL season in Boston, scoring seven goals and eight assists.
+He spent some time on the forward for the Bruins as well as taking his regular turn on defense.
+Paired with rookie phenom Bobby Orr, Marotte thought he was set for years with the Bruins.

 Martin was supposed to replace Esposito and give Hull the tough set-up man for Hull that Esposito wasn’t.
 The problem for Martin was that he was neither a playmaker nor very tough.
 It took Martin a couple of season before he managed to start to produce the way the Hawks had envisioned.